kotlin-hands-on/hands-on/Creating HTTP APIs with Ktor/04_order-routes.md

 }
 ```

-### Totalizing an order
+#### Totalizing an order

-Getting the total amount of an order consists of iterating over the the items of an order and
+Getting the total amount of an order consists of iterating over the items of an order and
 totalizing this.
-The code itself is straightforward.
+Implemented as a `totalizeOrderRoute` function, it looks like this, which besides the summing process should already look familiar:

 ```kotlin
 fun Route.totalizeOrderRoute() {